ngx-translate/core/README.md

 }
 ```

 For now, only the static loader is available.
-You can configure it like this during bootstrap:
+You can configure it like this during bootstrap or in the `providers` property of a component:
 ```js
 provide(TranslateLoader, {
     useFactory: (http: Http) => new TranslateStaticLoader(http, 'assets/i18n', '.json'),